There are many possible causes of constipation for people with cancer. Find out more about these.

 Some cancer treatments can cause constipation.
 These include some cancer drugs, and having surgery to your tummy (abdomen).

-Some chemotherapy drugs and biological therapy drugs cause constipation.
+Some chemotherapy drugs and targeted cancer drugs cause constipation.
 This can be because the drug affects the nerve supply to the bowel for a while.

 Unfortunately, some anti sickness drugs and painkillers can make this worse.

 After surgery to your bowel, your bowel muscles may be weaker.
 This may be temporary, but sometimes it can be permanent - this depends on the type of operation you have.